katisd/RPS/README.md

 ## Additional
 <!-- TOC --><a name="timed-commitment"></a>
 ### Timed commitment
-Since we do timed commitment as mentioned.
-I also provided a timeLeft function for player to know stage and time left for commit or reveal.
+Since we do timed commitments as mentioned.
+I also provided a timeLeft function for players to know the stage and time left for commit or reveal.
 ```solidity
   function timeLeft() public view returns (string memory stage, uint time) {
     if (numPlayer < 2) {